sara-sabr/technology-budgeting/handbook.md

 ### Measure success based on iterative outcomes, not project milestones

 Value shouldn’t come at the end of a project — it must be provided to end users within no more than six months of the contract being awarded, and constantly from there on out.
-At the end of the _first_ sprint, working code must be delivered to the agency for its review, and that must continue with every subsequent sprint.
-End users should evaluate work at the end of each sprint, regardless of whether the work has yet been deployed for daily use.
+At the end of the _first_ sprint, working code must be delivered to the organization for its review and that must continue with every subsequent sprint.
+End users should evaluate work at the end of each sprint regardless of whether the work has yet been deployed for daily use.

-Don’t measure progress in "story points," lines of code written, person-hours of work, etc. The only measure of success that matters is what value has been delivered to end users.
+Don’t measure progress in "story points", lines of code written, person-hours of work, etc. The only measure of success that matters is what value has been delivered to end users.
 This is best assessed by attending semi-weekly sprint reviews and talking to both the scrum master and the government product owner.

 #### Checklist